 Wiping an Apple device is a fairly simple process, which we explain in our article How to factory-reset an iPhone.

 We'd advise you not to be tempted to sell your iPhone with data intact, even if you believe the data itself adds to the object's value.
-(When the game Flappy Bird was removed from the iOS App Store in 2014, for example, users began selling older iPhones for higher prices on eBay by advertising the fact that they had the game installed.)
+(For example, when the game Flappy Bird was removed from the iOS App Store in 2014 users began selling older iPhones for higher prices on eBay by advertising the fact that they had the game installed.
+Similarly iPhones with Fortnite installed were being sold on eBay following that game being removed from the App Store due to Apple's dispute with Epic.)

 An app or game might seem an innocent piece of software that couldn't be exploited, but it will be connected to your Apple account and, to a clever hacker, could offer the opportunity to acquire personal data.
 It's better to be on the safe side.